matter-labs/zksync-web-era-docs/docs/dev/zksync-v2/aa.md

 Unlike in the original EIP, paymasters are allowed to touch any storage slots.
 Also, the paymaster won't be throttled if either of the following is true:

-- More than `X` minutes has passed since the verification has passed on the API nodes.
+- More than `X` minutes have passed since the verification has passed on the API nodes.
 (The exact value of `X` is TBD).
-- The order of slots being read is the same as during the run on the API node and the first slot which value has changed is one of the user's slots.
+- The order of slots being read is the same as during the run on the API node and the first slot whose value has changed is one of the user's slots.
 This is needed to protect the paymaster from malicious users (e.g. the user might have erased the allowance for the ERC20 token).

 ### Built-in paymaster flows

 While some paymasters can trivially operate without any interaction from users (e.g. a protocol that always pays fees for their users), some require active participation from the transaction's sender.
 A notable example is a paymaster that swaps users' ERC20 tokens to ETH as it requires the user to set the necessary allowance to the paymaster.

 The account abstraction protocol by itself is generic and allows both accounts and paymasters to implement arbitrary interactions.
 However, the code of default accounts (EOAs) is constant, but we still want them to be able to participate in the ecosystem of custom accounts and paymasters.
-That's why we have standardized the `paymasterInput` field of the transaction to cover most common uses-cases of the paymaster feature.
+That's why we have standardized the `paymasterInput` field of the transaction to cover the most common uses-cases of the paymaster feature.

-Your own accounts are free to implement or not implement the support for this flows.
+Your accounts are free to implement or not implement the support for these flows.
 However, this is highly encouraged to keep the interface the same for both EOAs and custom accounts.

 #### General paymaster flow